stefaneidelloth/treez/README.md

 # treez

-Eclipse plugins for the creation of graphical user interfaces based on tree models.
+Eclipse plugins for the creation of graphical user interfaces that are based on trees.

 **Installation**